msanden/Quiz-Board/README.md

 are weighted.
 * A user can select their answer from the webpage.
 * A user can submit their answers when they are done taking the quiz.
 * A user can get their score on the website after submitting their answers.

 ## Technologies Used
-JavaScript
+Bootstrap, jQuery.

 ### License
 MIT License